 where $r=\dim\sr(\mathbf{H})$.
 The inequality $\zr(\mathbf{H})\geqslant\dim\sr(\mathbf{H})+\sum_{i=1}^{n}\zr(\mathbf{G}_{i})$ is straightforward.
 The inequality $\zr(\mathbf{H})\leqslant\dim\sr(\mathbf{H})+\sum_{i=1}^{n}\zr(\mathbf{G}_{i})$ follows almost immediately from the previous lemma.
 Suppose

 generate a Zariski dense subgroup of $(\mathbb{C}^{\times})^{r}\times\mathbf{G}_{1}(\mathbb{C})\times\cdots\times\mathbf{G}_{n}(\mathbb{C})$ with $m>r+\sum_{i=1}^{n}\zr(\mathbf{G}_{i})$.
 Denote by $\pi_{1},\pi_{2}$ the projections to $(\mathbb{C}^{\times})^{r}$ and $\prod_{i=1}^{n}\mathbf{G}_{i}(\mathbb{C})$ respectively.
 By \lemref{rr-cn}, there is a subset $S_{1}\subseteq\left\{ \gamma_{1},\dots,\gamma_{m}\right\} $ of size at most $r$ such that $\pi_{1}(\left\langle S_{1}\right\rangle )$ is Zariski dense in $(\mathbb{C}^{\times})^{r}$.
-There is also a subset $S_{2}\subseteq S$ of size at most $\zr(\prod_{i=1}^{n}\mathbf{G}_{i})=\sum_{i=1}^{n}\zr(\mathbf{G}_{i})$ such that $\pi_{2}(\left\langle S_{2}\right\rangle )$ is Zariski dense in $\prod_{i=1}^{n}\mathbf{G}_{i}(\mathbb{C})$.
+There is also a subset $S_{2}\subseteq\left\{ \gamma_{1},\dots,\gamma_{m}\right\} $ of size at most $\zr(\prod_{i=1}^{n}\mathbf{G}_{i})=\sum_{i=1}^{n}\zr(\mathbf{G}_{i})$ such that $\pi_{2}(\left\langle S_{2}\right\rangle )$ is Zariski dense in $\prod_{i=1}^{n}\mathbf{G}_{i}(\mathbb{C})$.
 By the last lemma, $\left\langle S_{1}\cup S_{2}\right\rangle $ is Zariski dense in $(\mathbb{C}^{\times})^{r}\times\mathbf{G}_{1}(\mathbb{C})\times\cdots\times\mathbf{G}_{n}(\mathbb{C})$, so we are done. \end{proof}

-\subsection{Amenable Lie Groups}
+\section{Amenable Lie Groups}

-In this section, we are back to considering the\emph{ }redundancy rank of connected Lie groups.
+In this section, we are back to considering the\emph{ }redundancy rank of topological groups.
 Recall that we say $g_{1},\dots,g_{n}\in G$ generate a topological group $G$ if the only closed subgroup containing all of them is $G$ itself.
-For a Lie group $G$, we denote by by $\sr(G)$ its solvable radical (the maximal connected normal solvable subgroup) and by $\ra(G)$ its amenable radical (the maximal closed amenable normal subgroup).
+For a Lie group $G$, we denote by $\sr(G)$ its solvable radical (the maximal connected normal solvable subgroup).

-Using the machinery developed by Abels and Noskov in \cite{AbeNos}, it is easy to reduce the problem to simple Lie groups.
-As we remarked in the introduction, the redundancy rank of non-compact simple Lie groups seems to be an intricate problem.
-The compact simple case, however, can be solved by our results. \begin{thm} Let $G$ be a connected compact Lie group with simple quotients $G_{1},\dots,G_{n}$.
+Using the machinery developed by Abels and Noskov in \cite{AbeNos}, we are able to reduce the problem to simple Lie groups.
+We begin with the compact simple case. \begin{thm} Let $G$ be a connected compact Lie group with simple quotients $G_{1},\dots,G_{n}$.
 Then

 \end{thm}